gramineproject/gramine/Documentation/devel/encfiles.rst

 code, the Gramine glue code and the generic encrypted-files code.
 Here the ``libos_encrypted_file`` data structure is hosted in the glue code, and the ``pf_context`` data structure is hosted in the generic encrypted-files code.
-The encryption key is installed through Gramine interfaces into the ``libos_encrypted_key`` field in the glue code which copies it into the ``kdk`` field in encrypted-files code.
+The KDK is installed through Gramine interfaces into the ``libos_encrypted_key`` field in the glue code which copies it into the ``kdk`` field in encrypted-files code.
 Also, the glue code opens a host file via Gramine's PAL interfaces and saves the reference to it into ``pal_handle``, which is copied into ``host_file_handle`` in encrypted-files code.
 With these two fields, plus the set of registered callbacks, the encrypted-files code has enough information to encrypt and decrypt files stored on the host's disk.

 Crypto used for encrypted files
 -------------------------------

-- The current implementation of encrypted files uses AES-GCM with 128-bit key size for encryption and GMAC generation.
-Thus, all encryption keys are 16B in size and all GMACs are 16B in size.
+- The current implementation of encrypted files uses AES-GCM with 128-bit key size for encryption and tag generation.
+Thus, all encryption keys are 16B in size and all tags are 16B in size.

 - AES-CMAC with AES-128-bit is used to derive keys from the user-supplied KDK.
   The input material includes a hard-coded label and a 256-bit salt.